Skip to content

 Sandwich attacksTransaction reverts if output < expected

-Price manipulationOff-chain price validation prevents bad trades
+Price manipulationOff-chain price validation + on-chain slippage cap

 Front-runningSlippage tolerance makes attack unprofitable